RISCVtestbed/riscvtestbed.github.io/_posts/issues/2023-01-11-toolchains+debugging.md

 The first toolchain is the RISC-V GNU Compuler Toolchain, which is available at <https://github.com/riscv-collab/riscv-gnu-toolchain>.
 The README provides comprehensive instructions to compile the toolchain.

-Different versions of this toolchain have already been installed on the login node and can be directly be loaded using `module load` or `spack load`, following the instructions [here]({% link _documentation/getting_started.md %}).
+Different versions of this toolchain have already been installed on the login node and can be directly be loaded using `module load`, following the instructions [here]({% link _documentation/getting_started.md %}).
 Once loaded, the compilers and binutils can be called directly, e.g.

 ```
-[username@nextgenio-login2 ~]$ source /home/nx09/shared/riscv/riscv64_env.sh
-[username@nextgenio-login2 ~]$ module load gnu-riscv64-linux/12.2
+[username@riscv-login ~]$ module load riscv64-linux/gnu-12.2
-[username@nextgenio-login2 ~]$ riscv64-unknown-linux-gnu-gcc --version
+[username@riscv-login ~]$ riscv64-unknown-linux-gnu-gcc --version
 riscv64-unknown-linux-gnu-gcc (g) 12.2.0
 Copyright (C) 2022 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO